 As mentioned above, indeterminate varieties of tomato plants can bear fruit more than once in a season.

-Indeterminate tomato plants, also referred to as “vining”, can easily grow to 6 feet tall, with some reaching a height of 10 feet or more.
-They will continue to produce fruit throughout the growing season after the first ripe tomatoes appear.
+Indeterminate tomato plants, also referred to as “vining” varieties, can easily grow to 6 feet tall.
+In fact, some can reach a height of 10 feet or more with proper support.

 How Long Do Tomato Plants Take To Produce Tomatoes?

-For example, at the low end, the Sweet ‘n’ Neat Cherry Tomato will mature in 48 days, giving you ripe fruit in about 7 weeks!
+For example, at the low end, the Sweet ‘n’ Neat Cherry Tomato will mature in 48 days, giving you ripe fruit in about 7 weeks after transplant!

 For more information, check out the Sweet ‘n’ Neat Cherry Tomato on the Bonnie Plants website.

-On the high end, Brandywine tomatoes can take up to 100 days to ripen, meaning that it can take about twice as long (14 weeks) to get ripe fruit.
+On the high end, Brandywine tomatoes can take up to 100 days after transplant to ripen, meaning that it can take about twice as long (14 weeks) to get ripe fruit.

 For more information, check out my article on when tomato plants produce fruit.